 2. When you do not want to fork out the cash

-There are moments when you don’t want to shell out money to pay for lodging.
+Sometimes, you don’t want to shell out money to pay for lodging.

 If you have family members who do not mind (temporarily) parting ways with their Hyatt points, transferring points from their accounts to yours can be a worthwhile alternative.

-Yet with points, I will not hesitate at all, especially if the redemption rate has outsized value.
+Yet, with points, I will not hesitate at all, especially if the redemption rate has outsized value.

 3. When you are splitting the room with a friend or a family member